 One of the biggest questions we get at Joshua’s Pest Control is whether we can treat homes with pets.
-We’re here to set the record straight: it’s absolutely possible for us to get rid of bothersome pests while still protecting your family—beloved animals included.
+We’re here to set the record straight: yes, our pest control services will get rid of bothersome pests while still protecting your family—beloved animals included.
 These three simple steps are crucial for ensuring that your pest control is well-suited for pets and isn’t harmful.

 1. Tell Your Pest Control Company about Your Pets

 When you sign up for pest control, make sure to tell your service about any pets or animals in your home, including birds, fish, lizards, cats, dogs, or any other furry (or scaly!) friends.
 At Joshua’s, we add those details to your customer profile so your field expert gets an automatic reminder of the type and number of pets before each service.
 This notice and planning allows us to keep an eye out for your pets and make sure we don’t treat an area if we see your pet roaming free and customize treatments as needed.

 At Joshua’s Pest Control, we recommend keeping your pets away from areas of your home during pest control treatment.
 For example, if your home is being treated outside, we recommend putting any cats or dogs inside or in a kennel until the treatment is over and our products are dry (typically around 20 to 30 minutes if the sun’s out).